bitshifter/glam-rs/README.md

 * To enable `simd128` on `wasm32` targets add `-C target-feature=+simd128` to
   `RUSTFLAGS`.

+Note that SIMD on `wasm32` passes tests but has not been benchmarked, performance may or may not be better than scalar math.

 ### `no_std` support

 `no_std` support can be enabled by compiling with `--no-default-features` to